joliva/boolean-expression-js/README.md

 ```

 Supports parens for disambiguation.
 Supports AND, OR and NOT.
 Supports quotes for phrases.
 Case insensitive.

+Supports stemming of keywords or phrases in the expression by setting the 'stem' parameter in the Expression constructor to 'true'.

 See tests for more examples.